-I met Ursula while I was living in Northern Wisconsin.
+I met Ursula while I was living in a very small town in northern Wisconsin.
 She was well-known in the area as being an eccentric rock of a woman who, in her 70s when I met her, lived alone on a 20-acre farm on which she raised sheep.
 She also sheared them and spun their wool into yarn, from which she made mittens, scarves, and various other items.
 She had electricity but no running water and no toilet.

-I worked part time at a supermarket, which is where I first met her.
-Knowing she was Jewish, I wished her a happy Rosh Hashanah during the holiday, and she took a liking to me, and gradually I learned her story.
+For a time, I worked part-time at a supermarket, which is where I first met her.
+She had come into the store during Rosh Hashanah, and I wished her a happy holiday.
+She took a liking to me, and we became friends.

-She did not willingly talk of her past, and it was only in small bits and pieces, over time, that I learned some of her story.
+She did not willingly talk of her past, and even then only in small bits and pieces, over time.
 She was born in Germany of a Jewish mother and a non-Jewish father, and she had one older brother whom she adored.
 When the Nazis came to power, she and her family were shipped off to a concentration camp for "half-breeds."
 Though spared the gas chamber, their life in the camps was incomprehensible to those not experiencing it.

 At some point during or immediately after the war, her beloved brother was beaten to death by a group of Nazi thugs.